 ignore the part of the procedures defined in 10.2.3.2 (HCF contention based channel access (EDCA)) that concerns the update of the EDCA parameters that are sent by the corresponding AP in its Beacon and Probe Response frames

-if the per-STA profile of the Priority Access Multi-Link element is present in the EPCS Priority Access Enable Request or the EPCS Priority Access Enable Response frame received by a STA affiliated with the EPCS non-AP MLD and the per-STA profile contains an MU EDCA Parameter Set element:
+if the per-STA profile of the [#19560]EPCS Priority Access Multi-Link element is present in the EPCS Priority Access Enable Request or the EPCS Priority Access Enable Response frame received by a STA affiliated with the EPCS non-AP MLD and the per-STA profile contains an MU EDCA Parameter Set element:

 …

-35.16.3.3.1 Procedures at the initiating AP MLD
+35.16.3.3.1 Procedures at the initiating [#19561] EPCS AP MLD

-When instructed to do so by a higher layer function triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSENABLE.response primitive, an EPCS AP MLD that supports this functionality shall follow the procedure below to update the parameters used by an EPCS non-AP MLD with EPCS priority access in the enabled state with an associated non-AP MLD.
+When instructed to do so by a higher layer function triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSENABLE.response primitive, an EPCS AP MLD that supports this functionality shall follow the procedure below to update the parameters used by an [#19562]associated EPCS non-AP MLD with EPCS priority access in the enabled state.

-An AP that is operating on any of the setup links with the non-AP MLD and is affiliated with the initiating EPCS AP MLD shall transmit an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) to the corresponding non-AP STA affiliated with an associated EPCS non-AP MLD, containing updated values carried in Priority Access Multi-Link element.
+[#19731]An AP that is operating on any of the setup links with the [#19563] EPCS non-AP MLD and is affiliated with the initiating EPCS AP MLD shall transmit an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) to the corresponding non-AP STA affiliated with an associated EPCS non-AP MLD, containing updated values carried in [#19564] the EPCS Priority Access Multi-Link element.

-35.16.3.3.2 Procedures at the receiving non-AP MLD
+35.16.3.3.2 Procedures at the receiving [#19565] EPCS non-AP MLD

 Upon receipt of an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)), an EPCS non-AP MLD with EPCS priority access in the enabled state shall use the following procedure to update the EPCS parameters used by the EPCS non-AP MLD:

-The non-AP MLD shall update the EDCA parameters according to the rules in 35.16.3.2 (EDCA operation using EPCS EDCA parameters).
+The non-AP MLD shall update the EDCA[#19312]and MU EDCA parameters according to the rules in 35.16.3.2 (EDCA operation using EPCS EDCA parameters).